stempler/bnd-platform/README.md

 Usage
 -----

-The simplest way to apply the plugin to your Gradle build is using the latest release hosted on Maven Central:
+The simplest way to apply the plugin to your Gradle build is using the latest release on the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/org.standardout.bnd-platform).

+The plugin is also hosted on Maven Central:

 ```groovy
 buildscript {